grezniczek/redcap_survey_auth/README.md

 ### System-Level Settings

 - **Lockout time:** The time, in (whole) minutes, a user (based on client IP) is denied further login attempts.
 Defaults to 5 minutes.
 Explicitly setting this to 0 (zero) will disable the lockout mechanism.
 The project-level Lockout count determines the threshold (default: 3).
 Failed-attempt counts are shared by client IP across projects using this module.
 Attempts made while locked out do not extend the deadline; successful authentication clears that IP's failed-attempt count.
+When lockout time is positive, password checks are serialized per IP across projects and sessions so concurrent attempts cannot exceed the configured threshold.
+A request that cannot obtain the per-IP lock within five seconds fails without checking its password.

 ### Project-Level Settings